 Goodnotes is a powerful digital notetaking and PDF markup app available on Android and iOS, known for its versatility.
 Popular with students, it allows users to create notebooks, upload and annotate existing documents, and organize files within folders.
 On the iPad, Goodnotes also supports Apple Pencil integration, enabling a more robust notetaking experience.

-In this article, I will be critiquing two aspects of its design based on the concepts discussed in The Design of Everyday Things by Don Norman.
+In this article, I will be critiquing three aspects of its design based on the concepts discussed in The Design of Everyday Things by Don Norman.

 - Navigation Sidebar